 1. Preheat oven to 200°C/180°C fan/400°F/gas mark 6.
 Roughly slice the onions and put them in a large saucepan or pot with a knob of butter and the crushed garlic clove.
 Sweat on a low heat for around 10-15 minutes until soft.

-2. Meanwhile, butter a 2 litre oven dish and begin slicing the sourdough into slices.
+2. Meanwhile, butter a 2 litre oven dish and begin slicing the sourdough.
 Once sliced, pick up the slices as a loaf and put straight into the oven dish.
 Pull the slices apart to fill the dish creating a zig zag effect.

-4. Once the onions are soft, take off the heat and begin to spoon evenly between the bread layers followed by the grated cheeses.
-Stuff several thyme sprigs throughout the pudding and put to one side.
+4. Once the onions are soft, take off the heat and begin to spoon evenly between the bread layers followed by cheese you you’ve chosen for your filling.
+Stuff several thyme sprigs throughout the pudding and but to one side.

-5. In a separate bowl beat the eggs, milk and extra 50g of cheddar together with a whisk and season well with salt and pepper.
+5. In a separate bowl beat the eggs, milk and half the remaining grated cheddar together with a whisk and season well with salt and pepper.
 Pour carefully over the pudding making sure you manage to soak all of the bread.
-Season again with salt and pepper and bake in the oven on the middle shelf for 30 minutes.
+Top with the rest of the grated cheddar and season well with salt and pepper.
+Bake in the oven on the middle shelf for 30 minutes.

-6. Remove form the oven and pull out the charred thyme sprigs and serve immediately with a simple green salad.
+6. Remove from the oven and discard the charred thyme sprigs and serve immediately with a simple green salad.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.